amjedomar/birds-api/README.md

 # Birds API

-A Public Restful API server built using Express.js and documented via Swagger, To retrieve and manipulate birds data
+A Public Restful API server built using Express.js and documented using Swagger, To retrieve and manipulate birds data

 **Table of Contents**